 With the women's group, we do workshops about family budgeting, health, and nutrition.
 In the family budget.

 Talked about the importance of saving money as an extra income, because even though people maybe have more money it does not really matter if people cannot spend their money wisely.

 This activity benefits the ladies in both communities, because it gives them a tool to use when dealing with the family finances.
 It can be a good way to save money for a medical emergency or school supplies.
 Many women whom we talked to, have absolutely no idea or interest when it comes to dealing with money, so it was a good way for them to see what they actually spend money on - on a monthly basis".

 Their needs are often to create an income generating project, backyard gardens, and capacity building through workshops.
 When working with the families we explain to them that we are there to work with them and not for them.

-We together will make a garden; create a product for them to sell and we together have interesting workshops.
-Some of the workshops we have done are how to make pizza and coconut oil".
+We will make a garden together; create a product for them to sell and we will have interesting workshops.
+Some of the workshops we have done are how to make pizza and coconut oil.